 And God came near in human form, born a Savior, a Shepherd, and a King.

-There came a time when Jesus walked among mankind, inviting all to experience love.
+There came a time when Jesus walked among mankind, inviting all to experience God's love.

-A woman caught in adultery cast at His feet experienced mercy and grace.
+A woman caught in adultery was cast at His feet and experienced both mercy and grace.

-A woman rejected by five men found God's love could truly satisfy her thirst.
+A woman was rejected by five men and found that only God's love could satisfy the unquenchable thirst.